ErpNetDocs/dev/domain-api/data-manipulation/execute-script.md

 Use `Transaction.rollback()` to safely discard changes when you detect invalid data or want a "dry run" style execution.
 Use `Transaction.commit()` only when you are sure all changes are consistent and should be persisted.

+## External transaction control

+`ExecuteScript` can execute **inside an externally managed Domain API transaction**.

+If a transaction has been started beforehand using the `BeginTransaction` unbound action and its `TransactionId` is provided in the request headers, the script runs **within that existing transaction**.
+In this case:

+- All changes are applied to the in-memory transaction dataset.
+- The script does not implicitly commit or end the transaction.
+- Final persistence is controlled externally via `EndTransaction` with `commit: true` or `commit: false`.

+This allows `ExecuteScript` to be composed with other Domain API operations as part of a larger transactional workflow, where transaction lifecycle (begin, commit, rollback) is managed outside the script.

+> [!WARNING]
+> **External transaction interaction**
+>
+> When `ExecuteScript` runs inside a transaction started via `BeginTransaction`, the global `Transaction` object operates on that same transaction.
+>
+> Calling `Transaction.begin()`, `Transaction.commit()`, or `Transaction.rollback()` from the script will directly affect the external transaction and may interfere with its lifecycle.
+> This usage is **not recommended**.
+When a transaction is managed externally, control it only via the Domain API transaction actions.

+For more details about transaction lifecycle and management, see the [Domain API Transactions](./transactions.md) documentation.

 ## Result

 On success, the action returns a JSON object with execution metadata and captured console output.